Juneteenth: The Civil War Was A Black Revolution

 But, in a larger sense, we cannot dedicate, we cannot consecrate we cannot hallow this ground.
 The brave men, living and dead, who struggled here, have consecrated it far above our poor power to add or detract.
 The world will little note, nor long remember what we say here, but it can never forget what they did here.

-In fact, the opposite would end up being true.
+In fact the opposite would end up being true.
 The words were indeed long remembered.
 The soldiers much less so.
 And yet because of the Black soldiers, the Confederate States of America was defeated as was the system of chattel slavery.
+Even Lincoln, with his laissez-faire attitude about Black freedom would say that the war could not have been won with the strategic military wisdom and courage of Black people, so many of whom had escaped both slavery and the slave patrols.

 And on June 19th,1865, when Union troops arrived in Galveston, Texas, to enforce the emancipation of all enslaved people.
 And Black troops were there with him, they were among those who posted signs and perhaps spoke the words aloud to those held in enslavement: